Create a Dietary Supplement Formula With These Expert Tips

 How about the “synergistic potentiation” argument?
 This theory says that it’s okay to use a lower dose of a given nutraceutical if you combine it with some other nutraceutical that has a similar function.
 I've been in this industry for a long time, so I have no problem saying that simply doesn't fly.
 Unless you have a study showing that, when combined with some other nutraceutical, the lower dose is effective, this practice is still fairy dusting and there is still no scientific basis for supporting an efficacy claim.

-Of course there are many proprietary blends in dietary supplements with a milligram amount for the total blend, but undisclosed amounts of its component nutraceuticals.
+Of course, there are many proprietary blends in dietary supplements with a milligram amount for the total blend, but undisclosed amounts of its component nutraceuticals.
 Let’s be honest with each other.
-Although companies often claim that the reason for the proprietary blend is to protect their intellectual property, the real reason is that most companies create these blends is so that they don’t have to disclose whether each nutraceutical is present in a clinically relevant dose.
+Although companies often claim that the reason for the proprietary blend is to protect their intellectual property, the real reason is that most companies create these blends so that they don’t have to disclose whether each nutraceutical is present in a clinically relevant dose.
 So generally speaking, using proprietary blends is also a way to hide fairy dusting.

 Formulate the Cheapest Possible Dietary Supplement